Heather St. Peters

 Director of the Friesen Center for Service and Experiential Learning

-Heather’s academic publications and presentations cover a vast array of topics, including expatriation, cross-cultural training, learning styles, business education, business curriculum, bicultural management, community leadership development, experiential learning, and internships.
-In addition, Heather speaks at various conferences to address gender reconciliation, women and the church, grief, and Gnosticism and fatalism in the church.
+Heather’s academic publications and presentations cover a vast array of topics, including service-learning, expatriation, cross-cultural training, learning styles, business education, business curriculum, bicultural management, community leadership development, experiential learning, and internships.
+Also, Heather speaks at various conferences to address gender reconciliation, women and the church, grief, and Gnosticism and fatalism in the church.

 Heather and Tim are committed to raising Emma, Éva, and Léna.
-As a result, Heather exposes the girls to various cultures, reads dystopian literature, plays chauffeur to choir, sewing lessons, and running events, and plays with glue and paper products and in puddles and leaves.
-Heather and Tim are members of Trinity Evangelical Church and serve as youth sponsors.
+As a result, Heather exposes the girls to various cultures, reads dystopian literature, and plays chauffeur various art and sporting events.
+Heather and Tim have been members of Trinity Evangelical Church since 1998 and serve as youth sponsors.